cloudership/infra_management/README.md

 # Infra Management

+## Intro

-This repo allows management of a simple and complete AWS cloud platform to which services can be deployed.
+This project allows management of a simple and complete AWS cloud platform to run cloud services and data pipelines.

-The target user is an organization that needs to move past the simple, quick and rough deployment and hosting solutions it built to allow fast iteration at the young startup phase and now needs to build a solution that will allow it to make best use of the cloud.
+Here is a common scenario: when organizations start their journey on the cloud, they are small and scrappy - they are time and budget constrained.
+So they cobble something together quickly to meet these constraints.
+This solution grows hackily and untidily until eventually... it doesn't.
+Major issues with evolvability or scalability occur and the project must be restarted "properly" from scratch.

+Another, rarer, scenario is when organization similarly start with a hacky and scrappy cloud hosting solution, but wise managers realise that it's time to invest in a proper solution before that solution breaks down, thus avoiding any disruption for customers or stressful crunch-time for engineers.

+This project is aimed at helping young organizations avoid both these scenarios.
+It allows them to start "properly" from the beginning while still being quick and easy to start without a big investment.
+So, any reinvestment or jarring transition is not necessary, and the initial project can smoothly transition into something more complex as required.

-Such an organization is not usually ready to hire a full-time infrastructure/platform/SRE team, and can only rely on one or two full-time engineers - or even a part-time engineer - to manage the cloud platform.
+Young organizations are not usually ready to hire a full-time infrastructure/platform/SRE team, and can only rely on one or two full-time engineers - or even a part-time engineer - to manage the cloud platform.

-When the organization is ready to hire a larger infrastructure team, the infrastructure built here can be used as a basis for the more sophisticated and complex solutions they may want to build.

-Simplicity is its main guiding principle, and it intends to be a platform that is easy to learn and manage by non-specialists.
+Thus, simplicity is the project's main guiding principle.
+It intends to be a platform that is easy to learn and manage by non-specialists.
 It can, however, be extended by specialists who can be hired when the time is right.

+When the time is right and organization is ready to hire a larger infrastructure team, this project can be used as the foundations of a more sophisticated and complex solution.

 The platform is fully tied to AWS.
 Tie-in is not an issue as it is so simple that it is fairly easy to reimplement on another cloud provider to allow more vendor-neutrality.

-# Usage

-## Tools
+## Usage

 ### Set up